Yes, you can launch a new product in the pandemic. Here’s how

 We’re living in unprecedented times.
 Organizations have been forced to rapidly adopt and accommodate largely remote workforces and technology is being leveraged and relied upon in ways we never could have imagined even a few months ago.
 The norms we had all grown accustomed to are no longer.
 Despite our need to adjust and adapt to so many changes at once, it doesn’t mean that innovation has to stop—and in fact in every transformation there is incredible opportunity.
-But as a vendor and partner to your customers, in these unusual times how can you gain the clarity to know whether this is the right moment to bring a new solution to market?
+But as a vendor and partner to your customers, in these unusual times, how can you gain the clarity to know whether this is the right moment to bring a new solution to market?

-Here are 4 things you can always do to figure out if now is the right time and opportunity:
+Here are four things you can always do to figure out if now is the right time and opportunity:

 Talk to your customers

 The first step should always be to talk to your customers.
 To fully understand how your product can better serve the market, dig in with the people who buy what you already sell.
-Ask them what’s working for them, what problems they have that remain unsolved and their priorities going forward.
+Ask them what’s working for them, what problems they have that remain unsolved, and their priorities going forward.
 When your customers talk to you about their problems, remember they are often building your roadmap and exposing gaps in the market that create your future opportunities.

 Look for natural adjacencies